-In 2015, Facebook released its mobile UI framework React Native and it’s made great strides—with Walmart, Bloomberg, and Instagram among the many companies building apps on the framework.
-The biggest benefits of React Native are that it saves time, improves code quality, and has increased the developer talent pool.
+In 2015, Facebook released its mobile UI framework React Native, and it’s made great strides—with Walmart, Bloomberg and Instagram among the many companies building apps on it.
+The biggest benefits of React Native are that it saves time, improves code quality and has increased the developer talent pool.

 1. Saves Time

 Underneath the hood, the frameworks transpile the code down to Objective-C and Java.
-Beyond just one code base, the developer ergonomics—the ease of being able to simply code—are amazing and allow for rapid development and iteration.
+Beyond having just one codebase, the developer ergonomics—the ease of being able to simply code—are amazing and allow for rapid development and iteration.

 2. Improves Code Quality

 When it comes to React Native apps, you’re dealing with less code, which subsequently reduces the opportunity for bugs.
-Developers have the chance to do declarative (functional) programming vs. imperative, which means easier testing and less bugs, as well.
+Developers have the chance to do declarative (functional) programming versus imperative, which means easier testing and fewer bugs.
 It’s also worth mentioning that Jest—what Facebook uses to test all JS code and React applications—is relatively easy to understand.

 As a newer technology, React Native isn’t perfect.
 But even with minor challenges and limitations, the positives far outweigh any negatives.